 - Weather conditions caused by rain, snow, sleet, or winds.

-For assistance with your semi truck accident case, call attorney Chris Davis at 206-727-4000 or contact us online for a free legal consultation.
-Mr. Davis has a great deal of experiencing with truck accident cases, and will evaluate your claim immediately.
+For assistance with your semi-truck accident case, call attorney Chris Davis of the Davis Law Group, P.S., at 206-727-4000 or contact us online for a free legal consultation.
+Chris Davis and the car accident attorneys at Davis Law Group have a great deal of experience with truck accident cases and will evaluate your claim immediately.